Medicare enrollees warned about deceptive marketing schemes

 Business is booming in the Medicare Advantage plan marketplace, which offers privately run versions of the government’s Medicare program for people who are 65 and older or have disabilities.
 Competition for customers is fierce, with insurers turning to marketing agencies and brokers in an effort to help stick out among dozens of plans offered through the program.

-The government agency can issue warning letters and, in some cases, small civil fines for violations.
+The government agency, known as CMS, can issue warning letters and, in some cases, small civil fines for violations.

 “CMS is concerned about the marketing practices of all entities, including Third-Party Marketing organizations,” Kathryn A. Coleman, director of the agency’s Medicare Drug and Health Plan Contract Administration Group, wrote in the letter.